rhiot/gitbook/tooling/cmd.md

 delegated by Docker client to the Rhiot Docker image.
 If Docker is not installed (or is installed in a version lower than a minimal version supported), Rhiot cmd will automatically install or upgrade Docker.

+## shell-start

+Starts background shell process (if one is not started already).
+You can connect to a [shell](shell.md) process using SSH and default credentials:

+    ssh rhiot@localhost -p 2000
+    password: rhiot

 ## rhiot raspbian-install

 Installs Raspbian Jessie to a given SD card.
 For example to install Raspbian to SD card device `/dev/sdd1`, execute the